MicrosoftDocs/xamarin-docs/docs/android/deploy-test/signing/index.md

 [![Ad Hoc signing identity](images/vs/02-ad-hoc-signing-identity-vs-sml.png)](images/vs/02-ad-hoc-signing-identity-vs.png#lightbox)

-The **Create Android Key Store** dialog is displayed; use this dialog to create a new signing certificate that can use for signing Android applications.
+The **Create Android Key Store** dialog is displayed; use this dialog to create a new signing certificate that can be used for signing Android applications.
 Enter the required information (outlined in red) as shown in this dialog: